 You can be a good friend to your child, by disciplining them correctly and bringing them up to be a good person.
 Rewarding your child for good behavior is much better than punishing them for bad behavior.

 Kids are forever pushing buttons and boundaries to see what they can get away with.
-If you or the other parent is easily exploited, then you are going to be unwittingly undermining the other.
+If you or the other parent is easily exploited, you will be unwittingly undermining the other.

 I love people watching.
-One of the things I have learned is that parents will undermine each other because they are too lazy to actually think about what they are doing.
+I have learned that parents will undermine each other because they are too lazy to think about what they are doing.

 This one time, I was at a cafe.
 I watched as a dad mindlessly scrolled through his phone.
 Mom was busy with a baby, and a child (probably about 6) asked for a bit of mom’s drink.
 Obviously (I am guessing it was coffee), mom said no. He went straight to dad.
 ‘Dad, can I have a bit of mom’s drink?’

 Without hesitation, dad said yes.
 I am pretty sure he didn’t even listen to the question.